Harold Macmillan: Marriage

-Lady Dorothy died on 21 May 1966, aged 65, after 46 years of marriage.
+Lady Dorothy died on 21 May 1966, aged 65.

-In old age, Macmillan was a close friend of Ava Anderson, Viscountess Waverley, née Bodley (1896–1973), the widow of John Anderson, 1st Viscount Waverley.
-Eileen O'Casey, née Reynolds (1900–1995), the actress wife of Irish dramatist Seán O'Casey, was another female friend, Macmillan publishing her husband's plays.
+In old age, Macmillan was a close friend of Ava Anderson, Viscountess Waverley, née Bodley, the widow of John Anderson, 1st Viscount Waverley.
+Eileen O'Casey, née Reynolds, the actress wife of Irish dramatist Seán O'Casey, was another female friend, Macmillan publishing her husband's plays.
 Although she is said to have replaced Lady Dorothy in Macmillan's affections, there is disagreement over how intimate they became after the deaths of their respective spouses, and whether he proposed.

 Political career, 1924–1951

 Member of Parliament (1924–1929)

 Macmillan contested the depressed northern industrial constituency of Stockton-on-Tees in 1923.
-The campaign cost him about £200-£300 out of his own pocket; at that time candidates were often expected to fund their own election campaigns.
+The campaign cost him about £200–£300 out of his own pocket; at that time candidates were often expected to fund their own election campaigns.
 The collapse in the Liberal vote let him win in 1924.
 In 1927, four MPs, including Boothby and Macmillan, published a short book advocating radical measures.
 In 1928, Macmillan was described by his political hero, and now Parliamentary colleague, David Lloyd George, as a "born rebel".

 Macmillan lost his seat in 1929 in the face of high regional unemployment.
 He almost became Conservative candidate for the safe seat of Hitchin in 1931.
 However the sitting MP, Guy Kindersley cancelled his retirement plans, in part because of his own association with the anti-Baldwin rebels and his suspicion of Macmillan's sympathy for Oswald Mosley's promises of radical measures to reduce unemployment.
 Instead, the resignation of the new candidate at Stockton allowed Macmillan to be re-selected there, and he returned to the House of Commons for his old seat in 1931.